davidfstr/Crystal-Web-Archiver/README.md

 ### To download a dynamic website (ex: [The Pragmatic Engineer]):

-* Open Crystal and create a new project.
+* Open Crystal and create a new project, call it "Pragmatic Engineer".
-* Press the "+ URL" button and add: `https://newsletter.pragmaticengineer.com/` -- Home
+* Press the "New Root URL" button and add the `https://newsletter.pragmaticengineer.com/` URL, named "Home".
 * Select the added "Home" and press the "Download" button.
 Wait for it to finish downloading.
 * With "Home" still selected, press the "View" button.
   A web browser should open and display the downloaded home page.